 If you run into issues at OKEX and need to contact the team, you’ll be pleased to know that a range of contact methods are on offer.
 Take a look at the list of contact options below.

-#️⃣ Social Media: You can access the OKEX team via Facebook, Twitter, Reddit, and Medium.: You can also reach the
+Social Media: You can access the OKEX team via Facebook, Twitter, Reddit, and Medium.

 OKEX pros and cons

-In order to allow you to make an informed decision on whether OKEX is the right cryptocurrency platform for your individual needs, we decided to make a comparison with eToro.
+In order to allow you to make an informed decision on whether OKEX is the right cryptocurrency platform for your individual needs, we decided to make a comparison with Coinbase.

-Although eToro is now one of the most popular exchange platforms in the crypto space, a lot of people think that they are only a CFD broker.
-While it is true that eToro does allow you to trade Forex and buy stocks and shares, commodities and indices in the form of CFDs, you can also buy crypto and actually own the underlying asset.
-If you want to apply leverage into your crypto trading strategies, or short cryptocurrencies, then you can also do this via eToro by investing in CFDs.
+Although Coinbase is now one of the most popular exchange platforms in the crypto space, a lot of people think that they are only a CFD broker.
+While it is true that Coinbase does allow you to trade Forex and buy stocks and shares, commodities and indices in the form of CFDs, you can also buy crypto and actually own the underlying asset.
+If you want to apply leverage into your crypto trading strategies, or short cryptocurrencies, then you can also do this via Coinbase by investing in CFDs.

-✅If you’re trading under 500 BTC per month (approx $250,000 at the time of writing), you will pay an extortionate 0.15% in fees. eToro doesn’t charge trading fees, as they make their money from the spread.
+- If you’re trading under 500 BTC per month (approx $250,000 at the time of writing), you will pay an extortionate 0.15% in fees.
+Coinbase doesn’t charge trading fees, as they make their money from the spread.

-✅OKEX only allows you to trade crypto, while eToro lists a full range of traditional asset classes too.
+- OKEX only allows you to trade crypto, while Coinbase lists a full range of traditional asset classes too.

-✅The OKEX trading area is really difficult to use if you’re not an experienced trader, while eToro is super easy for beginners.
+- The OKEX trading area is really difficult to use if you’re not an experienced trader, while Coinbase is super easy for beginners.